AztecProtocol/aztec-packages/noir/noir-repo/docs/docs/getting_started/hello_noir/index.md

 nargo check
 ```

-Two additional files would be generated in your project directory:
+A _Prover.toml_ file will be generated in your project directory, to allow specifying input values to the program.

-_Prover.toml_ houses input values, and _Verifier.toml_ houses public values.

 ## Execute Our Noir Program